 Yes.
 The Department's FOIA Public Liaison attended American Society of Access Professionals events, which provide opportunities to interact with the requester community.

-The Deputy Assistant Secretary (DAS) for Global Information Services (A/GIS) continued to serve as the co-chair of the government-wide Chief FOIA Officer Technology Committee.
-In this role, the A/GIS DAS participated in public Chief FOIA Officer meetings and the annual conference for the American Society of Access Professionals (ASAP), receiving feedback about FOIA from other members of the FOIA community and public that was shared with the Department's FOIA program.

-The Chief of the Statutory and Research Compliance Division in the Office of Information Programs and Services (A/GIS/IPS) chairs the Chief FOIA Officer Council's Committee on Cross-Agency Collaboration and Innovation (COCACI)/Resources subcommittee, which identifies opportunities for standardization of a variety of resources that should be made available to FOIA offices to increase efficiency and ease of use across government agencies, especially smaller FOIA Requester Service Centers.
+The Deputy Assistant Secretary for Shared Knowledge Services delivered a public presentation to the Public Interest Declassification Board (PIDB).
+The PIDB is an advisory committee established by the United States Congress with the official mandate of promoting the fullest possible public access to a thorough, accurate, and reliable documentary record of significant U.S. national security decisions and activities.
+The PIDB presentation focused on projects using artificial intelligence (AI) applications for modernizing declassification and Freedom of Information Act (FOIA) processing.
+A summary and video of that event can be found by clicking this link.
+The Director of the FOIA Case Processing Office chairs the Chief FOIA Officer Council's Committee on Cross-Agency Collaboration and Innovation (COCACI)/ Resources subcommittee, which identifies opportunities for standardization of a variety of resources that should be made available to FOIA offices to increase efficiency and ease of use across government agencies, especially smaller FOIA Requester Service Centers.
+In 2024, COCACI began work constructing a reference library for FOIA professionals.

 9. The FOIA Improvement Act of 2016 requires additional notification to requesters about the services provided by the agency's FOIA Public Liaison.
-Please provide an estimate of the number of times requesters sought assistance from your agency's FOIA Public Liaison during Fiscal Year 2023 (please provide a total number or an estimate of the number for the agency overall).
+Please provide an estimate of the number of times requesters sought assistance from your agency's FOIA Public Liaison during Fiscal Year 2024 (please provide a total number or an estimate of the number for the agency overall).